jtr13/EDAVold/index.md

 We hope this resource serves you well!

 This resource is specifically tailored to the GR5702 Exploratory Data Analysis and Visualization course offered at [Columbia University](https://www.columbia.edu/){target="_blank"}.
 However, anyone interested in working with data in R will benefit from perusing these pages.
+Happy coding!

 ## Contact